hashicorp/design-system/website/docs/components/side-nav/partials/guidelines/guidelines.md

 ## Height

-The side navigation should take the full height of the viewport to ensure that the navigation is always visible and accessible to the user.
+The SideNav should occupy the full height of the viewport to ensure that the navigation is always visible and accessible to the user.

 ![Side-nav height](/assets/components/side-nav/sidenav-height.png)